FAPI PET Scan for Head and Neck Cancer — Why It’s More Accurate Than FDG PET CT

 The sensitivity, specificity, and positive predictive value have been significantly enhanced in the diagnosis of primary tumors with 68Ga-FAPI PET/CT.

-Higher TBR offers the superior differentiation of malignant from normal tissues, particularly in high nonspecific uptake areas, thus placing FAPI PET/CT on a higher pedestal.
+Higher Tumor-to-Background Ratio (TBR) offers the superior differentiation of malignant from normal tissues, particularly in high nonspecific uptake areas, thus placing FAPI PET/CT on a higher pedestal.

 Detection of Small and Latent Tumors